 You should be able to get on a consistent watering schedule that will make sense for your plant and your spider plant should be able to bounce back even if it had started to change colors.

 3 – Soil Drainage Issues

 Soil drainage issues can cause problems for spider plants as well.
-If you aren’t allowing the soil to drain properly, then you could be causing your spider plant some measure of water stress.
+If you aren’t allowing the soil to drain properly, you could be causing your plant some measure of water stress.

 Generally, people have their spider plants draining onto a saucer or plate but some of them might let this saucer stay around for too long.
 Your spider plant doesn’t like this and it can even cause issues that you would be better off avoiding.

 When your plant is done draining, you need to be sure to remove the saucer and discard the drainage water.

 Where you’ve put your spider plant could be playing a role in the issues that you’re noticing.

 If you’re worried that it’s dying even though you’re watering it properly, it’s going to be time to consider the location of the plant.
 Did you know that placing it too close to a furnace, heater, or vent could cause significant issues?

 If your spider plant is too close to a heat source, it might start to dry out faster than it normally would.
 This could even cause the plant to burn a little bit if the heat is set very high.